-First, have another person touch you while your eyes are open.
-Watch where they touch you, and try to remember what that feels like.
+First, have a friend touch different areas on your hand, arms, and legs while your eyes are open.
+Watch where they touch you as you try to remember what that feels like.

-If you get it wrong, have them move your hand to the correct spot.
-This helps retrain your brain to recognize where they touched you.
+If you get it wrong, have the friend shift your hand to the correct spot.
+This helps your brain to recognize where you felt the sensation.

 3. Temperature Differentiation

-This sensory stimulation activity for TBI patients is designed to help your brain relearn how to feel hot and cold temperatures.
+This sensory stimulation activity for TBI patients is designed to help your brain relearn the sensation of “hot” and “cold.”